JimiSweden/eventuous-dotnet-sample/README.md

 > chrome > settings > security > manage certificates > import.
 "C:\ESDB\certs\node1\node.crt"
 > And restart Chrome, somtimes it works...

+> IF you allready imported it, and gets a certificate alert/popup with MS-tokens, just cancel the alert.

 ## in the StreamBrowser you can see the booking events .
 https://127.0.0.1:2113/web/index.html#/streams